awsdocs/aws-lambda-developer-guide/doc_source/getting-started-create-function.md

 1. Choose **Create** and then choose **Test**\.
 Each user can create up to 10 test events per function\.
 Those test events are not available to other users\.

-1. AWS Lambda executes your function on your behalf\.
+1. AWS Lambda runs your function on your behalf\.
 The `handler` in your Lambda function receives and then processes the sample event\.

 1. Upon successful execution, view results in the console\.
    + The **Execution result** section shows the execution status as **succeeded** and also shows the function execution results, returned by the `return` statement\.